How Fast Do Money Trees Grow? (+Factors Affecting Growth)

 If you are not using the correct pot, it may hinder your money tree’s growth.

-If a pot is too small, the money tree will become root-bound and won’t have any space for growth, whereas if placed in a large pot, it will hold too much water that will suffocate the roots and cause stunted growth.
+If a pot is too small, the money tree will become root-bound and have no space for growth, whereas if placed in a large pot, it will hold too much water that will suffocate the roots and cause stunted growth.

-Always choose a pot that is two inches bigger than the size of your money tree.
+Always choose a pot two inches bigger than the size of your money tree.
 You can select the correct pot size if you follow this.

-Once the money tree outgrows the current pot, you need to repot it in a large pot to have enough space for growth.
+Once the money tree outgrows the current pot, you must repot it in a large pot to have enough space for growth.

 Also read: What Happens If You Put A Plant in A Pot Too Big?